mfindley/MayflyPAR/README.md

 # MayflyPAR
 Firmware to log photosynthetically active radiation (PAR) using a Mayfly board from the Stroud Data Center.
 Ported from PARduino.
-Good for understanding the how much energy from the sun (or at least the energy that is useful to plants) is streaming into your particular spot in a watershed.
+Good for understanding how much energy from the sun (or at least the energy that is useful to plants) is streaming into your particular spot in a watershed.

 ## Meta
 Matt Findley - @MattCFindley(https://twitter.com/MattCFindley) - MatthewFindley@Hotmail.com